Hernan-Ibarra/elasticsearch-presentation/slides.md

 So how does this help us?

-- We can then split the index shards and put them on other Elasticsearch instances on nodes other machines/Elasticsearch instances.
+- We can then split the index shards and put them on nodes.

-- Meaning we can search an index in parallel.
+- Meaning we can search an indices in parallel.

 ---